Dss155/PHP_Project_Simple/README.md

 # Online Handmade Goods

 An e-commerce platform for handmade goods, offering a seamless experience for customers to browse, purchase, and manage products.
-This project was developed as part of a **Master of Computer Applications** degree at **SAL Institute of Technology & Engineering Research, Ahmedabad**.

 ## Table of Contents
 1. [Introduction](#introduction)